h3xx/OneMany/RULEBOOK.md

 persons play, the Banker may elect to act only as Banker and Auctioneer.

-**THE BANK...** Besides the Bank’s money, the Bank holds the Title Deed cards and houses and hotels prior to purchase and use by the players.
+**THE BANK...** Besides the Bank's money, the Bank holds the Title Deed cards and houses and hotels prior to purchase and use by the players.
 The Bank pays salaries and bonuses.
 It sells and auctions properties and hands out their proper Title Deed cards; it sells houses and hotels